tong101/ovn-kubeconfig/README.md

 # ovn-kubeconfig
-This repo store some common kubeconfig and k8s resource yaml files for ovn kubernetes.
+This repo stores some common kubeconfig and k8s resource yaml files for ovn kubernetes.